MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xbox-live/storage-platform/connected-storage/connected-storage-overview.md

 ---
 title: Connected Storage overview
 author: aablackm
-description: Learn about using Connected Storage to save and load game data across devices. ms.assetid: a0bacf59-120a-4ffc-85e1-fbeec5db1308 ms.author: aablackm ms.date: 02/27/2018
+description: Connected Storage saves and loads gameplay data and other state data across devices.
+Title data is stored locally and also synced to the cloud. ms.assetid: a0bacf59-120a-4ffc-85e1-fbeec5db1308 ms.author: aablackm ms.date: 02/27/2018